Title

 Anthrax is a zoonotic disease (disease that can affect humans and animals).
 Anthrax in humans can take four forms: cutaneous, respiratory, intestinal and injection.

-The cutaneous or skin form occurs when anthrax spores invade a cut or abrasion.
+The cutaneous or skin form is the most common type of human infection and occurs when anthrax spores inoculate a cut or abrasion.
 Initially, the site will itch, which is followed by swelling and discoloration of the affected area.
 Pain usually is not present.
 If left untreated, cutaneous anthrax eventually can become septicemic and lead to death.
 Antibiotic therapy is very effective for the cutaneous form of anthrax.

 The respiratory form of anthrax occurs when the spores are inhaled and then infect the lung tissue.
 Initial symptoms are mild and may resemble the flu or common cold.
-The disease will progress at a rapid rate, with shock developing within three to five days, followed shortly by death.
-Once shock has developed, any therapy provides limited success.
+The disease usually starts in the lymph nodes in the chest before spreading to the rest of the body, causing severe respiratory distress and shock.
+Without treatment, inhalation anthrax is almost always fatal.

-Injection anthrax has been identified in heroin-injecting drug users in Europe.
-This form of anthrax infection has not been reported in the U.S. Symptoms are similar to cutaneous anthrax, but the infection may be deep under the skin or in the muscle where the drug was injected.
-The source of the anthrax is products and chemicals used to dilute the illegally produced heroin.
+Injection anthrax has been reported in heroin-injecting drug users in Europe, but this form of anthrax infection has not been reported in the U.S. Symptoms are similar to cutaneous anthrax, but the infection may be deep under the skin or in the muscle where the drug was injected.

 Regulation Pertaining to the Control of Anthrax